A new version of Mina Docs is coming soon! This page will be rewritten.

 The proof of stake consensus mechanism implemented in Mina is a version of the Ouroboros Praos protocol, extended and modified slightly for our succinct blockchain.
 This document will provide an high level overview of how Ouroboros proof of stake works with detailed sections on our changes and additions.
 For a full description of the Ouroboros protocol, please refer to the original Ouroboros papers: the original and Praos.

 Formally, our implementation of Ouroboros is an extension of Praos.
 There is, however, a newer paper which extends Praos, called Ouroboros Genesis.
 This extension fixes a vulnerability involving long fork attacks, but this cannot be implemented in a succinct blockchain protocol as described in that paper.
-Instead, we introduce a new, succinct method for protecting against long fork attacks, which is detailed in another section of this document.
+Instead, we introduce a new, succinct method for protecting against long fork attacks.

 In Ouroboros, nodes need to materialize/keep a ledger at the beginning of the previous epoch in order to VRF evaluations.
 This is because just having a VRF output is not enough to know that a block was proposed honestly.
 In order to know that a block was won by the node that proposed it, the VRF output must be such that it is underneath a threshold determined by the proposer's stake, proportional to the total currency in the ledger.
 In a succinct protocol, such as Mina, materializing/keeping such a ledger in the past is not an easy task.
 Unlike a non succinct blockchain, nodes cannot arbitrarily request pieces of the chain in the past in order to reconstruct the information they are interested in.
 This means if we were to implement this feature in a naive manner, we would need to keep in total 3 copies of the entire ledger at any point in time, as well as wait online for at least 2 whole epochs before we could access that information.
 With some thought, though, we can do much better.